Robert Moreno: Sochi

 On 15 December 2023, Moreno was hired by the Russian Premier League club Sochi.
 The club was at the bottom of the table at the time.
 Despite the results improving somewhat under Moreno's helm, Sochi was relegated on 18 May 2024.

 On 27 May 2024, Sochi and Moreno extended their contract for three additional seasons.
 On 31 May 2025, Sochi won the promotion play-offs 4–3 on aggregate against Pari Nizhny Novgorod and was promoted back to the Russian Premier League.
 However, Moreno did not manage Sochi in the second leg of the play-offs after losing the first leg with the score of 1–2 at home.
-He did not arrive to the second-leg game "for family reasons", according to the club, leading to the speculation that he has been fired.
-On 12 June 2025, Moreno stated that he will return to Sochi to prepare the team for its return to the Premier League.
+He did not arrive to the second-leg game "for family reasons", according to the club, leading to the speculation that he had been fired.
+On 12 June 2025, Moreno stated that he would return to Sochi to prepare the team for its return to the Premier League.

 On 2 September 2025, Moreno left Sochi by mutual consent after the club only gained 1 point in the first 7 games upon their return into the top tier.
+Former general director of the club Andrei Orlov alleged that Moreno used ChatGPT to prepare for matches; Moreno maintained that he only used the software for translation.

+South Korea National Team

+On 1 September 2026, Moreno was appointed as the interim manager of South Korea, with a short-term contract that includes through six international matches scheduled until the 27th of November.